 When one of our artists start a funding campaign, they sell a percentage of their artworks on creatyve in the form of shares.

-You can hold these shares in your creatyve portfolio and once the campaign has ended you can sell them in the creatyve market.
+Funders can hold these shares in their creatyve portfolio and once the campaign has ended they can sell them in the creatyve market.

 Laura is a London artist.
 She usually sells her paintings at around £3000 and she is currently working on a new one.
 She decides to sell 30% of this new painting on creatyve, aiming to raise £1000 in her campaign (setting the total value of her artwork at £3333).

 We create one-hundred £10 shares that investors can purchase during the duration of the campaign.
 After the campaign ends, shares will be freely exchangeable on our platform with prices given by demand and supply.